Traffic Topology

 00-Overview

-The traffic topology consists of nodes, paths, and some operations:
+The traffic topology consists of nodes, paths, and several operations:

-• ② Path: Represents the direction of service or resource, where the client accesses the server.
+• ② Path: Represents the direction between services or resources, from client to server.

-• Operations: You can hover over or click on nodes or paths.
+• Operations: You can hover over or click on a node or path

-• Hover: Highlight the node or path to view metrics.
+• Hover: Highlight the node or path and view metric values

-• Click: View details of the node or path in a right-slide frame.
+• Click: View details of the node or path in a right-side sliding panel

 #1.1.1 Topology Details